Lizzydapsy/R-course_materials/Getting-started-with-R.md

 Install R by downloading and running the .exe file from CRAN.
-Note that if you have separate user and admin accounts, you should run the installers as administrator (right-click on .exe file and select "Run as administrator" instead of double-clicking).
+Note that if you have separate user and admin accounts, you should run the installers as administrator (right-click on .exe file and select “Run as administrator” instead of double-clicking).
 Otherwise problems may occur later, for example when installing R packages.

 **Mac**